 With AI accuracy improving at an astonishing pace, it seems likely that Azermai is right and it’s easy to see how this capability could be helpful to an indie novelist too.

 But how we get there raises many issues from a copyright perspective.

-And what effect does all this have on human novelists, slaving over their drafts, while machines spew out text at the press of a button?
+And what effect does all this have on human authors, slaving over their first drafts, while the machines can spew out passable text at the press of a button?

 Producing AI-generated text just got easier with the arrival of GPT-3 in June this year.
-This is a natural language processing and generation system developed by OpenAI, a research and deployment lab based in San Francisco, California, dedicated to ensuring that “artificial general intelligence benefits all of humanity” (See their OpenAI Charter) and backed by Elon Musk and other high-profile tech entrepreneurs
+GPT is the text generation system developed by OpenAI, a research and deployment lab based in San Francisco, California, dedicated to ensuring that “artificial general intelligence benefits all of humanity” (See their OpenAI Charter) and backed by Elon Musk and other high-profile tech entrepreneurs

-Like its predecessors, GPT-2 and BERT, GPT-3 creates text based on texts it is fed.
-But while previous models required a large training dataset (thousands or tens of thousands of examples), GPT-3 can do custom language tasks with much lower input.
+Like its predecessors, GPT-2 and BERT, GPT-3 creates new text based on texts fed into it but while previous models required a large training dataset (thousands or tens of thousands of examples), GPT-3 can do its language tasks with much lower input.
 Dale, a coder and writer at Google Cloud AI explains:.

 IT’S REALLY BIG.
 I mean really big.
 With 175 billion parameters, it’s the largest language model ever created (an order of magnitude larger than its nearest competitor!), and was trained on the largest dataset of any language model.
 This, it appears, is the main reason GPT-3 is so impressively “smart” and human-sounding.

 But here’s the really magical part.
 As a result of its humongous size, GPT-3 can do what no other model can do (well): perform specific tasks without any special tuning.
 You can ask GPT-3 to be a translator, a programmer, a poet, or a famous author, and it can do it with its user (you) providing fewer than 10 training examples.